GPII/universal/documentation/FlowManager.md

 ### restore

-The reserved GPII key "restore" is to be used with the journal API to restore a specific journal.
+The reserved GPII key "restore" is used by the journal API to restore a specific journal.
 The API is:

 GET /journal/restore/:journalId

 Note that a separate logout of "restore" is not necessary.
 The final condition of using the "reset" key is to have the "noUser" key log back in the system.

+### readSetting

+The reserved GPII key "readSetting" is used by the PSPChannel read API to read a preference value.

+Note that "readSetting" GPII key does not log into the system at any time.
+It's only used to construct an initial payload structure to start a matchMaking process.

 ## APIs on Local Flow Manager